autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

 - **From Localization**
   - Vehicle motion information: Includes the ego vehicle's position.
 - **From Map**
-  - Vector map: lanelet filterに使用
+  - Vector map: lanelet filterに使用 Contains all static information about the environment, including lane aria information for filtering unkown objects outside lane and the locations of traffic lights.
   - Point Cloud Map: compare map filterに使用

 ### Output from the perception component